Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: ILP Formulation

-As discussed, for each country $p$, the left hand side of either the fourth or the fifth constraint is negative (i.e., would be satisfied even with $z^1_p=0$).
-For those countries whose deviation cannot be lower than $d_1^*$, however, the (positive) left hand side of either the fourth or the fifth constraint will require $z^1_p=1$.
-Thus, given an optimal solution $z^{1*}$ of \eqref{ILPN1}, let $n_1^*:=\sum_{p \in N} z_p^{1*}$ be the minimal number of countries receiving the largest country deviations.
+As discussed, for each country $p$, the left hand side of either {\eqref{const-6} or \eqref{const-7}} is negative (i.e., would be satisfied even with $z^1_p=0$).
+For those countries whose deviation cannot be lower than $d_1^*$, however, the (positive) left hand side of either {\eqref{const-6} or \eqref{const-7}} will require $z^1_p=1$.
+Thus, given an optimal solution~$z^{1*}$ of \eqref{ILPN1}, let $n_1^*:=\sum_{p \in N} z_p^{1*}$ be the minimal number of countries receiving the largest country deviations.
 It is guaranteed that the non-increasingly ordered country deviations at a strongly close maximum cycle packing starts with exactly $n_1^*$ many $d_1^*$ values, followed by some $d_2^* < d_1^*$. \eqref{ILPN1} has $|A|+|N|$ binary variables and $2|V|+2|N|+1$ constraints.
 Now, to find $d_2^*$, we solve the following ILP:

 \eqref{ILPd2} has $|A|+|N|$ binary variables and one continuous variable ($d_2$) with $2|V|+4|N|+2$ constraints, and guarantees that we find the minimal second-largest country deviation $d_2^*$ while exactly $n_1^*$ countries deviation is kept at $d_1^*$.
 Finding $n_2^*$ follows a similar approach, where $L$ is a large constant satisfying $L \geq 2(d_1^* - d_2^*)$: